Understanding and Mitigating the Global Burden of Lead Poisoning

 • Rachael Kupka, Executive Director, Global Alliance on Health and Pollution (GAHP)

-• Bruce Lanphear, Professor of Health Science, Simon Fraser University
+• Bruce Lanphear, Professor at Simon Fraser University

 • Jessica Leighton, Public Health team, Bloomberg Philanthropies